 In Years 7 and 8 we teach all aspects of Science, i.e. Biology, Chemistry and Physics through the Dynamic Learning programme of study.
 Individual investigative work and practical skills are an important part of the course.
-In Year 9 pupils start their GCSE programme of study.
+In Year 9 pupils start their GCSE programme of study following the OCR Gateway Science learning pathways which include: Combined Science and separate sciences in Biology, Chemistry and Physics.
 Assessment is both continuous and summative and homework, classwork and practical reports are all marked to provide data which informs our decisions on pupils' progress.
-At GCSE the OCR Gateway Science programme of study is used.
-Courses within this learning pathway are: Combined Science and separate sciences in Biology, Chemistry and Physics.

 In Years 12 and 13 we offer A Levels in Biology, Chemistry, Physics and Psychology.